see-why/Rubicon/README.md

-# Rubicon
+# ChillEvents

-This is a basic Rails application to show events and practice ruby mastery.
+This is a growing Rails application to show events and practice ruby mastery.
 To install:

 ```shell
 $ bundle